eforce21/letsencrypt-nginx-proxy/README.md

 We use [Let's Encrypt](https://letsencrypt.org/) to generate the SSL certificates.
 Those certificates are free and expire every 3 months.
 We use [docker-gen](https://github.com/jwilder/docker-gen) to watch for starting containers and generate a shell-script that will run [Let's Encrypt](https://letsencrypt.org/).
 This will give you a SSL certificate in a matter of a couple of seconds.
 (So please don't worry when the certificate won't show up right after you start the container for the first time!).
 We use the `--keep-until-expiring` flag so you hopefully don't run into [beta restrictions](https://community.letsencrypt.org/t/public-beta-rate-limits/4772).
 That means the certificate will be renewed if it expires in 10 or less days automatically on container (re)start.
 Additional we have `cron` installed in the container to check regularly that your SSL certificates don't expire as you might not (re)start your containers every 3 months.
 That check will be performed at 10am.
 If you want to change that, just change it in the `cronfile`.

+### Docker Tags
+`latest` is always taken from develop branch.
+Please do NOT consider it production ready.
+Use the versioned tags instead for production please!